 Bahrain is an archipelago of thirty-three islands in the Persian Gulf in the Middle East.
 It is located off the coast of Saudi Arabia and Qatar.
-Bahrain has a strategic location in the Gulf, through which much of the Western world's petroleum must transit to reach open ocean.
-The geography of Bahrain is mostly low desert plain.
-The government system is a constitutional monarchy.
-The chief of state is the king, and the head of government is the prime minister.
+Bahrain has a strategic location in the Persian Gulf, through which much of the Western world's petroleum must transit to reach open ocean.
+The geography of Bahrain is mostly low desert plains.
+The government system is a constitutional monarchy; the chief of state is the king, and the head of government is the prime minister.
 Bahrain is a member of the League of Arab States (Arab League) and the Gulf Cooperation Council (GCC).

 Select variable and countries to compare in table format.